jeftegoes/PrometheusAndGrafanaOverview/README.md

 - The number of received orders per minute.
 - The average value of refunds per day.

 ## 1.3.
-Whats is the challenge?
+What's is the challenge?

-- Organisations rely more and more on telemetric data.
+- Organizations rely more and more on telemetric data.
 - Companies want to bring different data together.
 - Telemetric data reside in different datasources.